jpsierens/es6-react-boilerplate/README.md

-## es6-react-boilerplate
+# es6-react-boilerplate

-To use, first download the repository,then do
+## Install

 ```
 $ npm install
 ```

-on your terminal.
+## Run

-After that, either navigate to the file in your browser, or start a http server like this
+Either navigate to the file in your browser, or start a http server like the following and go to localhost:3000 to see the project.

 ```
 $ python -m SimpleHTTPServer 3000